Healthy Homes Assessment Iona

 Draught Stopping Iona

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap, then it is likely to be a gap or an opening that needs sealing in the way you can.
-Cracks or gaps with large gaps must be sealed permanently.
-Any gaps greater than 3mm that let air into or out from your home require the sealing.
-In the case of an open fireplace is not in use, it could cause draughts, and must be sealed from.
-Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed in the maximum extent possible.
+If you can feel external air flowing in or the air is clear out of a hole or gap or crack, then it is likely to be a gap or hole that requirements sealing in any way.
+Cracks and gaps that are large should be stopped permanently.
+Gaps greater than 3mm that allow air in or out from your home need to be sealed.
+For instance, if an open fireplace is not in use, it could cause draughts, and should be sealed off.
+Property managers and landlords are responsible for making sure such draughts are eliminated as far as possible.

-There is no need to block gaps or holes in the building.
-For example, tiny gaps around windows and doors might be necessary to allow for movement of the building as the house heats and cools, so that they are able to be closed and opened rather than securing.
-We will inspect the windows and doors during an Healthy Homes assessment of your rental property.
+There is no require to cover up gaps or holes which are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow movement of the structure as the home is heated and cools so that they are able to be shut and opened, rather than sticking.
+We will examine all doors and windows during an Healthy Homes assessment of your rental property.

 draught stopping building inspections